Jorijn/znc-docker/README.md

 ## Running

 Have a directory ready to store your znc config.
 Mine is in ~/znc.
-If you already have a znc config directory, change run-zsh.sh to use the correct directory.
+If you already have a znc config directory, change run-znc.sh to use the correct directory.

 Also have a look at the PGID and PUID in that file to reflect your own ID.

-Execute `run-zsh.sh` to run the container.
+Execute `run-znc.sh` to run the container.

 ## Configuring ZNC